MotherNature/theladders-object-calisthenics/interactions.md

 # Pending

 + Jobseekers can apply to jobs posted by recruiters.
-    + There are 2 different kinds of Jobs posted by recruiters: JReq and ATS.
-    + JReq jobs require a resume to apply to them.
-    + ATS jobs do not.
     + Jobseekers can not apply to a job with someone else’s resume.
     + Jobseekers should be able to apply to different jobs with different resumes.
 + Jobseekers should be able to see a listing of jobs they have saved for later viewing.